-Past Winners: Bachus & Schanker, LLC, Bluepoint Bakery, Delta Dental, Denver Curves Co-op, FredrickZinkElliott,P.C., Group14 Engineering, PBC, Honey Stinger, InsureMe, Johnston Wells Public Relations, KB Home – Mountains Division, Kundinger, McCutcheon, Corder & Engle P.C., Left Hand Brewing Company, Montgomery & Steward Funeral Directors, Inc. Multi-Link, Odell Brewing Company, OtterBox, The Rangely Office of Chevron/Texaco Production, Rocky Mountain Coffee Connection, Security Central, Snooze: an A.M.
+Past Winners: Bachus & Schanker, LLC, Barefoot PR, Bluepoint Bakery, Delta Dental, Denver Curves Co-op, FredrickZinkElliott,P.C., Group14 Engineering, PBC, Honey Stinger, InsureMe, Johnston Wells Public Relations, KB Home – Mountains Division, Kundinger, McCutcheon, Corder & Engle P.C., Left Hand Brewing Company, Montgomery & Steward Funeral Directors, Inc. Multi-Link, Odell Brewing Company, OtterBox, The Rangely Office of Chevron/Texaco Production, Rocky Mountain Coffee Connection, Security Central, Snooze: an A.M.
 Eatery, and Vesta Dipping Grill.

-Presented to a grantmaking (private or community) foundation (giving to the broader community, across several funding areas, not just one organization) that has demonstrated outstanding commitment through strategic financial support and through encouragement and motivation of others to take leadership roles in philanthropy and community involvement.
+Presented to a grantmaking (private, community, or corporate) foundation (giving to the broader community, across several funding areas, not just one organization) that has demonstrated outstanding commitment through strategic financial support and through encouragement and motivation of others to take leadership roles in philanthropy and community involvement.
 For corporate foundations, please focus on the work of the foundation, not the company's entire philanthropy program and employees.

 Presented to an individual or couple who has a record of exceptional personal generosity that demonstrates outstanding diverse civic or charitable responsibility and whose impactful leadership has encouraged others in philanthropic roles.

-Past Winners: G. Wayne Ballah, Morley C. Ballantine, Laura Barton, Marcy and Bruce Benson, LaFawn Biddle, Joan Brennan, Merle Catherine Chambers, William K. Coors, Tammy and Noel Cunningham, Bill Daniels, Margaret Foote, Sam Gary, Tim Gill, Barbara Grogan, Gail and Dave Liniger, Kathy Loo, Harold MacArthur, Sharon and Bob Magness, Frank Massard, Anabel C. & Jerome P. McHugh, Myra and Kenneth Monfort, Janet Mordecai, Conrad Nelson, Alan R. Phipps, Jared Polis, Daniel L. Ritchie, Edward and Richard Robinson, Linda Shoemaker, Bea Taplin, Judi & Joe Wagner, Florence Winograd and J. Robert Young.
+Past Winners: G. Wayne Ballah, Morley C. Ballantine, Laura Barton, Kristin and Jim Bender, Marcy and Bruce Benson, LaFawn Biddle, Joan Brennan, Brad Busse, Merle Catherine Chambers, William K. Coors, Tammy and Noel Cunningham, Bill Daniels, Margaret Foote, Sam Gary, Tim Gill, Barbara Grogan, Gail and Dave Liniger, Kathy Loo, Harold MacArthur, Sharon and Bob Magness, Frank Massard, Anabel C. & Jerome P. McHugh, Myra and Kenneth Monfort, Janet Mordecai, Conrad Nelson, Alan R. Phipps, Jared Polis, Daniel L. Ritchie, Edward and Richard Robinson, Lola and Rob Salazar, Linda Shoemaker, Bea Taplin, Judi & Joe Wagner, Florence Winograd and J. Robert Young.

 OUTSTANDING PROFESSIONAL GRANTMAKER